MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/attach-gpu-to-linux-vm.md

 5. Connect to the VM and start the Ubuntu OS install.
 Choose the defaults to install the Ubuntu OS on the VM.

-6. After the installation is complete, shut down the VM and configure the **Automatic Stop Action** for the VM to shut down the guest operating system as in the screenshot below:
+6. After the installation is complete, use **Hyper-V Manager** to shut down the VM and configure the **Automatic Stop Action** for the VM to shut down the guest operating system as in the screenshot below:
     > [!div class="mx-imgBorder"]
     > ![Guest OS Shutdown Screenshot](media/attach-gpu-to-linux-vm/guest-shutdown.png)